omarfoz/authvt/README.md

     * MacOS system

 ## Installation
-Go to the following repository: [Virtual-Tourist](https://github.com/ImYazeed/Virtual-Tourist) Then clone or download the project.
+Go to the following repository: [Virtual-Tourist](https://github.com/omarfoz/authvt) Then clone or download the project.
 If you chose to download the project extract the Zip file and open the Virtual-Tourist.xcworkspace file inside the Virtual-Tourist folder with xCode.

 ### You can build the application on your device by
 1. Navigate to the project directory on terminal
 2.  type `pod install`
-3. Open `Virtual-Tourist.xcworkspace`
+3. Open `virtual tourist.xcworkspace`
-4. Plugging in your iDevice to your Mac
+4. Plugging in your Device to your Mac
 5. Press on the project name then sign with your apple ID
 6. Run the App